szabgab/slides/perl-programming/test-reporting.md

 {id: collecting-test-reports}

-Collect the report with <command>prove -b -a tap.tar.gz  examples/tap</command> and save it on a centralized server.
+Collect the report with `prove -b -a tap.tar.gz  examples/tap` and save it on a centralized server.